PecanProject/pecan/DEV-INTRO.md

 #### Copy web config file (optional)

+If you want to use the web interface, you will need to:

+1. Uncomment the web section from the `docker-compose.override.yml` file.
+This section includes three lines at the top of the file, just under the `services` section.
+Uncomment the lines that start `web:`, `  volumes:`, and `- pecan_web:`.
-The `docker-compose.override.yml` file has a section that will enable editing the web application.
-This is by default commented out.
-If you want to uncoment it you will need to first copy the config.php from the docker/web folder.
+2. Then copy the config.php from the docker/web folder.
 You can do this using

 For Linux/MacOSX